rodolfoplng/Portfolio/Aviationstack ETL Cron.md

 ```

 Save the following code into a file called API_Aviation_Stack.py
-Or alternatively, create the file directly from the terminal:
+Or alternatively, create the file directly from the terminal (bash):

 ```bash
 nano API_Aviation_Stack.py